• FB

 Working with yeast – no fears, you got this!

-One of the most comment comments I get when I ask why folks don’t make homemade bread at home is that they are afraid of it.
-They are afraid to work with yeast or aren’t sure the techniques.
+One of the comments I get most when I ask why folks don’t make homemade bread at home is that they are afraid of it.
+They are either afraid to work with yeast or unsure about the techniques.
 Well, that’s where I’m here to help you.

-Baking bread, rolls, and doughs is something I honestly find truly cathartic.
-It’s relaxing albeit using the stand mixer or kneading the dough by hand.
-Because I use only Red Star Yeasts (99.9% of the time it’s their Platinum), it’s pretty foolproof.
+Baking bread, rolls, and dough is something I honestly find truly cathartic.
+It’s relaxing using the stand mixer or kneading the dough by hand.
+It’s pretty foolproof because I use only Red Star Yeasts (99.9% of the time it’s their Platinum).

 • Store your yeast in a dark, cool area.
 I tend to store mine in the fridge or the freezer for extended storage.

-• When adding it, add it to very warm liquids (!20-130F).
-You don’t want to add it to boiling or super hot waters as you will kill the yeast.
+• When adding it, add it to very warm liquids (120-130°F).
+You don’t want to add it to boiling or super-hot water as you will kill the yeast.

-• With the Instant Platinum yeast, you don’t even have to let it proof first – like how I added it in this recipe.
-Proofing yeast is used more for dry active yeast.
+• With the Instant Platinum yeast, you don’t even have to let it proof first – like how I added it to this recipe.
 Because I use the Instant Active Dry yeast, there’s no proofing involved.

 The Best Soft & Chewy Hoagie Bread Roll